AdobeDocs/uxp/src/pages/uxp-api/reference-js/Global Members/Data Transfers/Clipboard.md

 <a name="clipboard-write" id="clipboard-write"></a>

-## write(text)
+## write(data)
-Write data to clipboard.This can be used to implement cut and copy functionality.
+Write data to clipboard.
+This can be used to implement cut and copy functionality.

 **Returns**: `Promise`
 **See**: https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/write